gustavosvalentim/evilcode/README.md

 Make sure to have go installed.

+In a terminal run `make build`.

-Just run `go build ./cmd/evilcode` in a terminal and an executable file called `evilcode` will be added in the root folder of the project.
+After the command finishes an executable file called `evilcode` will be created at the root folder.

 ## Commands